 Trees are one of the oldest species on this planet.
 Scientists believe that trees are over 400 million years old.
 It’s believed that frees first developed from fungi that could grow up to 26’ wide.

-Trees can help with human’s stress levels!
+Did you know that trees can help with humans’ stress levels?
 Various studies have shown that just being around trees can make us calmer by lowering cortisol and adrenaline.
 Spending time around trees lowers blood pressure and can greatly improve our mood.
-Being around trees can be fantastic for our mental health!
+Being around trees can be fantastic for our mental health, (and is why our tree service experts have such a passion for the job)!

 The largest living tree in the world resides right here in North America.
 Named General Sherman, this giant sequoia lives in middle California in the National Sequoia park.
 This tree is 275 ft high, and has a diameter of 25 ft.
 It’s also estimated that it’s 2,300–2,700 years old!